ECBSU/genomics-scripts/multigene-phylogenomy/Busco_gene_multigene_tree/README.md

 Line 21: output_dir=/Path/To/X <-- Change the path to your desired output folder (probably somewhere on /flash)

-Line 22: fraction=number <-- Change number to desired fraction (see above for explanation.
+Line 22: fraction=number <-- Change number to desired fraction (see above for explanation).

+Line 23-25 <- Tool commands that can be changed to match your desired commands.

 If all variables are correct, just run the script using "sbatch Busco_multigene_tree.slurm"